awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 * stability fixes.

 #### Release 1.7.0 (14th Dec 2018)
+* Applications need to specify a trackId for every Frame as shown in create_kinesis_video_frame function in the samples
 * Added support for uploading files(offline mode) to Kinesis Video Stream
 * Additional fixes